aglavic/genx/doc/source/install.rst

 * appdirs version > 1.2
 * h5py

+The non-mandotary packages are

+* mpi4py (with an MPI installation)

 On a Linux system these packages can usually be installed through the package manager.
 On a windows system the python (x,y) distribution contains all packages except appdirs which can be installed from the python package index.
 On OS-X all the package has to be installed separately.